• Top Suggestions

 mens college basketball recruiting guidelines 1

 What skills are needed to play basketball in college?
 And what do college coaches look for in recruits?
-Whether an athlete is a perimeter player or post player, this section lays out the different requirements needed to compete at the college level, from NCAA Division 1 to JUCO programs.
-When student-athletes know where they fit in best, they can create a realistic list of target colleges and improve their chances of connecting with college coaches.
+Whether you’re a perimeter player or post player, understanding what skills college coaches look for, and how your abilities stack up, is key to finding the right program.
+This guide is meant to help student-athletes and their parents understand basketball requirements and what is needed to compete at the college level, from NCAA Division 1 basketball to JUCO basketball programs.
+Here’s what every recruit needs to know to create a realistic list of target colleges and improve their chances of connecting with college coaches.

 On This Page